Ghasm

-Ghasm (غصم, also spelled Ghasam) is a village in southern Syria, administratively part of the Daraa Governorate, located northeast of Daraa and west of Bosra.
+Ghasm (غصم, also spelled Ghasam) is a village in southwest Syria, administratively part of the Daraa Governorate, located northeast of Daraa and west of Bosra.
 Other nearby localities include Maaraba to the east, al-Sahwah to the north, al-Jiza to west and al-Mataaiya to the south.
 According to the Syria Central Bureau of Statistics (CBS), Ghasm had a population of 3,666 in the 2004 census.

 History

 A Roman road, still in use in the late 19th century, leads to Ghasm.
 The village contains a ruined Byzantine-era church.
 It was dedicated to the honor of Saints Sergius and Bacchus in 593 CE.

 Ottoman era

 Ghasm's inhabitants were originally settled Bedouin.
 The Sunni Muslim al-Miqdad clan has been the predominant family in Ghasm and a number of nearby towns since the Ottoman Empire era.